Bernard Francis Law: Priestly ministry in the civil rights era

 On May 21, 1961, Law was ordained a priest for the Diocese of Natchez-Jackson in Mississippi.
 He served two years as an assistant pastor of St. Paul's Catholic Church in Vicksburg, Mississippi, where he was the editor of The Mississippi Register, the diocesan newspaper.
 He also held several other diocesan posts from 1963 to 1968, including director of the family life bureau and spiritual director of the minor seminary.

 The young Fr.
 Law was a civil rights activist.

-He was a member of the Mississippi Leadership Conference and Mississippi Human Relations Council.
+He was a member of the Mississippi Leadership Conference and the Mississippi Human Relations Council.
 For his civil rights activities and his strong positions on civil rights in the Mississippi Register, of which he was editor, he received death threats.

 Charles Evers, activist and brother of murdered civil rights activist Medgar Evers, praised Law and said he acted "not for the Negro, but for justice and what is right."

 Law's civil rights activity led him to develop ties with Protestant church leaders and he received national attention for his work for ecumenism, and in 1968 he was tapped for his first national post, as executive director of the US Bishops' Committee on Ecumenical and Interreligious Affairs.

 Bishop of Springfield–Cape Girardeau

-Pope Paul VI named Law bishop of the Diocese of Springfield–Cape Girardeau in Missouri on October 22, 1973, and he was consecrated on December 5 of that year.
+Pope Paul VI named Law bishop of the Springfield–Cape Girardeau in Missouri on October 22, 1973, and he was consecrated on December 5 of that year.
 Law's predecessor in Springfield–Cape Girardeau was William Wakefield Baum, another future cardinal.

 In 1975, he arranged for the resettlement in his diocese of 166 Vietnamese refugees who arrived in the United States, and were members of a Vietnamese religious congregation, the Congregation of the Mother Co-Redemptrix.

 In continuing his ecumenical work, Law formed the Missouri Christian Leadership Conference.
 He was made a member of the Vatican's Secretariat for Promoting Christian Unity and served from 1976 to 1981 as a consultor to its Commission for Religious Relations with the Jews.
 In the late 1970s, Law would also chair the U.S. bishops' Committee on Ecumenical and Interreligious Affairs.

 In 1981, Law was named the Vatican delegate to develop and oversee a program instituted by the Congregation for the Doctrine of the Faith in which U.S. Episcopal priests would be accepted into the Catholic priesthood.
 In the program's first year, sixty-four Episcopal priests applied for acceptance.
-This brought married priests with their families into U.S. Roman Catholic dioceses for the first time.
+This brought married priests with their families into U.S. Catholic dioceses for the first time.